-Lock Device: Locks the touchscreen and buttons during a multisport activity to prevent inadvertent button presses and touchscreen swipes.

-Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 37).

-Metronome: Plays tones or vibrates at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence.
-You can set the beats per minute (bpm) of the cadence you want to maintain, beat frequency, and sound settings.

-Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding.

-Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
-On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 8).

-PlaysLike: Configures the "plays like" distance feature, which shows adjusted distances to the green while playing golf (PlaysLike Distance Icons, page 25).
+- Lock Device: Locks the touchscreen and buttons during a multisport activity to prevent inadvertent button presses and touchscreen swipes. - Map: Sets the display preferences for the map data screen for the activity (Activity Map Settings, page 36). - Metronome: Plays tones or vibrates at a steady rhythm to help you improve your performance by training at a faster, slower, or more consistent cadence.
+You can set the beats per minute (bpm) of the cadence you want to maintain, beat frequency, and sound settings. - Mode Tracking: Enables or disables automatic ascent or descent mode tracking for backcountry skiing and snowboarding. - Obstacle Tracking: Enables the watch to save obstacle locations from your first loop of the course.
+On repeat loops of the course, the watch uses the saved locations to switch between obstacle and running intervals (Recording an Obstacle Racing Activity, page 8). - Penalties: Enables penalty stroke tracking while playing golf (Recording Statistics, page 24). - PlaysLike: Enables the "plays like" distance feature while playing golf, which accounts for elevation changes on the course by showing the adjusted distance to the green (PlaysLike Distance Icons, page 25).